Ecliptia/docs/README.md

 # Moonlink.js Documentation Project

 This repository contains the source code and content for the official Moonlink.js documentation website.
-Our goal is to provide comprehensive, up-to-date, and translated documentation to support developers using Moonlink.js.
+This documentation project is built using **shadcn-docs-nuxt**, providing a modern and efficient way to present our content.
+Our goal is to provide comprehensive, up-to-date, and translated documentation to support developers using the **Moonlink.js library**.

 ## Visitor Demographics